Cognoscan/condense_db/spec.md

 An application interacts with the database by storing and removing documents and entries.
-The database may also be queried using a special "query" document, whose format is described in `query.md`.
+The database may also be queried using a special "query" document, whose format is described in the [query specification](query.md).

 Documents and their attached entries may follow a specific "schema" document.
 A schema document defines the allowed format for a document, any attached entries, and which fields in the document may be queried.
 This allows the database to index a document & its entries to speed up querying.
-See `schema.md` for details on the format of schema documents and their usage.
+See the [schema specification](schema.md) for details on the format of schema documents and their usage.

 Documents are formatted using a modified version of MessagePack.
 In addition to the base MessagePack specification, a unambiguous encoding is defined, and